Reviewed September 2020

 White vaginal discharge?
 What anxiety could have to do with it

 From puberty to menopause, having some vaginal discharge is normal.
 The quantity can vary from person to person, and it also varies throughout the menstrual cycle.
 Following menstruation, discharge can be white, creamy or yellow, thick and sticky.
-After ovulation (when an egg is released), the discharge changes to slippery, more clear, stretchy and wet.
+After ovulation (when an egg is released), the discharge changes to being slippery, more clear, stretchy, and wet.
 Following this, if the egg isn’t fertilised, discharge becomes thick and sticky, and therefore hostile to sperm.